nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_create.md

 ### Success

-- MUST return a `201` **CREATED** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRL.
+- will return a `201` **CREATED** HTTP status code on successful execution of the interaction and the entry has been successfully created in the NRL.
-- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
+- will return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Operation Outcome'](http://hl7.org/fhir/STU3/operationoutcome.html) core FHIR resource (see the table below).
-- MUST return an HTTP `Location` response header containing the full resolvable URL to the newly created 'single' DocumentReference.
+- will return an HTTP `Location` response header containing the full resolvable URL to the newly created 'single' DocumentReference.
   - The URL will contain the 'server' assigned `logical Id` of the new DocumentReference resource.
-  - The URL format MUST be: `https://[host]/[path]/[id]`.
+  - The URL format will be: `https://[host]/[path]/[id]`.
   - An example `Location` response header:
     - `https://psis-sync.national.ncrs.nhs.uk/DocumentReference/297c3492-3b78-11e8-b333-6c3be5a609f5-54477876544511209789`
 - When a resource has been created it will have a `versionId` of 1.